Profile Optimization

 A simple selection rule keeps it sharp: one artifact that proves expertise, one that proves outcomes, one that proves communication.
 When possible, add a short description that frames what the viewer should notice and why it matters.

-MagicPost support this by turning these artifacts into a consistent content loop.
+MagicPost supports this by turning these artifacts into a consistent content loop.
 One Featured item can generate multiple posts: a mini case, a framework breakdown, a practical template, and a recap that invites educators to connect.
-Try Magicpost for free today and launch your Linkedin strategy as an educator! ✨
+Try Magicpost for free today and launch your LinkedIn strategy as an educator!✨

 Rewrite Experience as Outcomes (Not Duties)